martinrotter/rssguard/docs/source/features/scraping.md

 If everything goes well, script must return `0` as the process exit code, or a non-zero exit code if some error happened.

 Executable file must be always be specified, while arguments do not.
 Be very careful when quoting arguments.
 Tested examples of valid execution lines are:

+## 'Built-in web browser' option
+This option uses network stack from built-in web browser (based on Chromium) to download the provided file.
+There are some benefits to this approach:
+* all cookies and other cache/storage data from internal web browser are active,
+* JavaScript-enabled websites can be loaded.

+So, if you for example login to some of your websites, then you can use this option to fetch webpages which are accessible only to logged-in users.

 ## Dataflow
 After your source feed data is downloaded either via URL or custom script, you can optionally post-process it with one more custom script, which will take **raw source data as input**.
 It must produce valid feed data to standard output while printing all error messages to error output.